 0), as opposed to 32-bit floating-point values.

 - Neural networks are systems inspired by animal brains (I’m a bit hazy on this part).

 In summary, we have to do binary matrix multiplication.
 But what’s special about binary matrices?

 Ordinary matrix multiplication on 32-bit values is a good fit on desktop computers with powerful CPUs and GPUs, but increasingly we also want to do useful work on smaller and simpler devices, such as smartphones, routers, smartwatches, etc. We can decompose these more complex matrices into layers of binary matrices, and these resulting matrices are so much easier to store and operate on that we are better off even though there are more layers.

 popcount come into play?
-It’s used to calculate the dot product of two binary matrices:
+It’s used to calculate the dot product of

 a = xnor(x, y) b = popcount(a) c = len(a)dot(x, y) = 2 × b − c